terror/bp/README.md

-`bp` is a simple templating engine for commonly used project files.
+`bp` is a simple, ~200 loc (excluding tests!) templating engine for commonly used project files.

 #### Installation